victor-prokhorov/gossip-glomers/README.md

 ### multinode broadcast

 - topology does not changes between tests, so i guess we can be smarer about broadcast
+- i did tried to send message (write directly to the stdout) from the thread but, i need to wrap the message into mutex which will become slow really fast
+- even snedin gthe mesage force me to move node id an did
+- i will split the events in server(node to node) and client (client to node)

 ```sh
 cargo watch -w src -s 'clear && cargo build && ~/bin/maelstrom/maelstrom test -w broadcast --bin target/debug/gossip-glomers --node-count 5 --time-limit 20 --rate 10'